 The bitter supergreen becomes oh-so-delicious when marinated, baked into crispy chips or dressed in a Caesar-style salad.

-Tune in on Fridays at 9PM ET to get chef Jason Wrobel's tips for increasing your life span, one meal at a time.
+Can chef Jason Wrobel's is using superfood secrets to help increase your life span, one meal at a time.

 See how Cooking Channel chefs steam, poach, bake, roast and grill delicious meals to perfection.

 Food products plastered with buzzwords like fat-free, high-fiber and antioxidant-rich might not actually be good for you.